Wroxton Abbey

-Wroxton College
+History of Wroxton College

 The North Family sold off the art and furnishings and returned the Wroxton Abbey lease to Trinity College, Oxford in 1932.
-The property was sold to New Jersey–based Fairleigh Dickinson University in 1964.
-In 2025 Wroxton College became an independent educational institution.
+In 1963, the property was sold to New Jersey–based Fairleigh Dickinson University.
+In 2025, Wroxton College became an independent educational institution through Wroxton College Educational Services (WCES), an independent charitable organization.

+Since 1963, Wroxton College has partnered with U.S. institutions to offer immersive academic programs grounded in British educational tradition.
+Today, Wroxton College Educational Services (WCES), an independent charitable organization, stewards the Abbey and its academic mission.

 This campus serves American students, studying under the British tutorial system.
-Students study a rigorous curriculum in a variety of courses including several political science, English, art, and other social science courses.
+Students study a rigorous curriculum in a variety of courses focused on humanities including several political science, English, art, and other social science courses.
 In addition to Wroxton's own lecturers, guest lecturers from other British universities will often supplement the academic experience.
 Wroxton College is accredited by Accreditation Service of International Colleges and was awarded ASIC Premier College Status by that same organization.

 The US Ambassador to the United Nations, Adlai Stevenson II, was scheduled to speak at the official dedication of Wroxton College but died after suffering a heart attack near the US Embassy in London on 14 July 1965.